 LB: Agreed.
 I really hope that our results and future published results help improve and increase the dialogue surrounding genetic testing in the context of autism.
 We’d like to see health-care providers and research communities take a long, hard look at what they’re doing and how they’re approaching autism research, autism genetic testing, and Autistic patients and their families.

-Involving Autistic people in these decision-making processes and important conversations every step of the way will make these pursuits more balanced and ethical, and will help to improve and guide policy decisions and clinical practice.
+Involving Autistic people in these decision-making processes and important conversations every step of the way will make these pursuits more balanced and ethical, and will help to guide policy decisions and improve clinical practice.